ProxxiTech/HardInventory/README.md

 <img src="docs/images/hard-inventory-128x128.png" align="right" />
 Simplified and fast inventory management for hardware startups, small businesses, and hobbyists getting burried alive by their electronic components (and other things that need to be accounted for).

+* Cross-platform desktop app (Windows, macOS, Linux) using the Electron framework.
 * Use a barcode scanner to quickly and accurately scan 1D and 2D barcodes from Digi-Key, Mouser, Arrow, etc into a Google Sheets document.
 * Manual entry for any type of inventory, not just electronic components (track shots back from the injection molder, boxes for shipping, pens...).
 * Electronic component information is automatically populated from Octopart, including the component type for auto-generating (internal) part numbers with.